How to Get Rid of Dark Spots Fast: Expert Tips (2025)

 When to See a Dermatologist

-• They change shape, size, or color
+• They transform in shape, size, or colour.

 • They bleed, itch, or crust